anyaevostinar/anyaevostinar.github.io/classes/208-f25/exam6-final.md

 * NW1-AD: Provide a high-level explanation of DNS
 * MH2-AD: Explain the performance implications of loop ordering

-* SEC1: Provide a high-level explanation of the trusting-trust attack
 * SEC2: Provide a high-level explanation of buffer-overflow attack and defense
 * OS1: Provide a relative path for a given file system structure
-* MH1: Interpret given cache parameters
 * OS2-AD: Interpret programs with multiple fork calls

 * AI7-AD: Draw the stack given push/pop/add/sub instruction(s)